 Keep up to date on the latest tax and accounting news and updates to our firm.

-Please call if you have questions about taxes and how they apply to your summer job.
+Please call if you have questions about tax planning for your 2023 tax return.

 Summer brings warm weather, fun outdoor activities, and new opportunities to earn some additional income.
 Taxes on seasonal income, however, need to be handled with care, whether they're related to your child's first job or an extra income opportunity for you.
 Here are some tips to help manage the taxes on your summer earnings: